Learning to be the best we can be together with God's love.

 Bullying or harassment of any kind is unacceptable.

 Here at Ambleside CE Primary School we define bullying as making someone upset or hurt, several times, on purpose.

 Bullying should not be viewed as an unfortunate but unavoidable part of school life.
 No child deserves to be bullied - it's unacceptable behaviour and can have a devastating effect on the victim.
-Most schools have an anti-bullying policy, so it's a good idea to be aware of the position adopted by your child’s school.
+All schools should have an anti-bullying policy.

 Bullying in school can include:

 - verbal harassment - face to face, by phone, text or over the internet